 Spiritual/New Age practitioners who endlessly affirm the light while ignoring the shadow are one more example of yet another style of falling under the spell of wetiko.
 It’s a beautiful thing to visualize and affirm the light, just not as an unconscious or fearful reaction against the darkness.
 Many metaphysical “light workers” are actually caricatures of genuine spiritual practitioners, as in their affirmations of the light are unwittingly avoiding conscious relationship with the darkness within themselves.

 Thinking that they don’t want to “feed the darkness” by putting their attention on it, in their turning away from and avoiding their own darkness, they are unwittingly reinforcing the very evil from which they are fleeing.
 Looking away from darkness, thus keeping it unconscious, is what evil depends upon for its existence.
-If we unconsciously react, as compared to consciously respond, to evil by turning a blind eye toward it – “seeing no evil” – we are investing the darkness with power over us.”
+If we unconsciously react, as compared to consciously respond, to evil by turning a blind eye toward it – “seeing no evil” – we are investing the darkness with power over us.

 In this way, the new age scene has come to be the useful idiot for TPTB.
-Simplistic and dualistic spiritual narratives have come to serve as a new "opium for the people."
+Simplistic and dualistic spiritual narratives have come to serve as just another "opium for the people."
 This is nothing new.
 Totalitarian ideologies have always needed the ideological foundation of a metaphysical world view which would trap people in their neurotic personality split and incite them to suppress and externalize their shadow – or "emotional plague," as Wilhelm Reich put it – by projecting it onto others.
 Just because new age spirituality doesn't come along as dogmatic and rigid as the teachings of institutionalized religions doesn't save it from this trap.
 Only consciously embracing and working with the shadow will.
 As the great psychologist C.G.
 Jung said, “One does not become enlightened by imagining figures of light, but by making the darkness conscious.”

 3) Implicit Racial Bias